aaronhktan/jyut-dict/CONTRIBUTING.md

 ## Pull Request

 Once you've made some changes and are ready to get it into the main codebase, create a pull request!
 Follow the pull request template as best as possible.
-In general, PRs should be titled using the imperative conjugation, e.g. `Fix colours in macOS`.
+In general, PRs should be titled using the imperative conjugation, e.g. `#<issue name>: Fix colours in macOS`.

 After getting the PR reviewed and approved, submit it!
-Use a squashed merge, with the commit message as `Fix/Address/Resolve #<issue number>: <short description>`.
+Use a squashed merge, with the commit message as `#<issue number>: <short description>`.

 ## Merged!